 Glass-glass surface with low adhesion:

-The smooth, high-quality glass surface ensures that snow sticks less well and slips more easily - especially with roof pitches from around 20 degrees.
+The smooth, high-quality glass surface ensures that snow sticks less well and slips off more easily – particularly on roof pitches of approximately 20 degrees or more.

 Optimised arrangement: